No booking fees on the app

 Liverpool Lime Street to Chester train travel guide

-The train journey from Liverpool Lime Street to Chester combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Liverpool Lime Street, you can get to Chester in just 43m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Liverpool Lime Street to Chester is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Liverpool Lime Street, you can arrive at Chester in just 43m, making it a quick and convenient option for travelling between these two places.

 Planning and booking